“Her meticulous pleadings cover every detail of the case.”

 Cases & Work of note: Product Liability

-Heidi was instructed as junior counsel in the Fetal Anticonvulsant Litigation where (alongside Christopher Johnston QC and James Berry) she represented over 100 claimants in a major group action relating to birth defects caused by exposure to the anti-epileptic drug Epilim during pregnancy.
+Heidi was also instructed as junior counsel in the Fetal Anticonvulsant Litigation where (alongside Christopher Johnston KC and James Berry) she represented over 100 claimants in a major group action relating to birth defects caused by exposure to the anti-epileptic drug Epilim during pregnancy.
 This was an exceptionally complex case requiring in-depth analysis of medical evidence in a variety of fields including clinical pharmacology, teratology, neuropsychology and both adult and infant epilepsy.

 - claims relating to the Essure contraceptive implant;

-- acting in an advisory role in relation to the use of Phakic 6 intraocular lens;
+- acting in an advisory role in relation to the use of Phakic 6 intraocular lens; and

 Heidi is highly recommended in both legal directories for clinical negligence and product liability.
 Chambers & Partners describes her as, “intellectually top-notch but has the ability to relate to clients, who immediately warm to her and trust that she will fight their corner.”
+She was shortlisted for the Clinical Negligence Junior of the Year Award at The Legal 500 UK Bar Awards 2023.

 Other recent directory editorial includes: